Fraks51/ICLR20-Great/README.md

 ## Token representation research

+Main goal of research was comparison of different tokenization methods of code in terms of performance for the model solving the code related problem.

 ### Dataset

 [Dataset](https://github.com/Fraks51/great) for this experiments was redused by half to training model on low memory GPU.